 Black Lives Matter

-The second in a series of Q&As with CSUMB faculty about Black Lives Matter and the racial justice movement occurring in our country and around the world.
+The first in a series of Q&As with CSUMB faculty about Black Lives Matter and the racial justice movement occurring in our country and around the world.

-What does the CSUMB community need to understand about Black Lives Matter racial justice movement?
+What does the CSUMB community need to understand about Black Lives Matter?

 What sparked your interest in ethnic studies and social justice?

-Which books do you recommend to those seeking to learn and understand?
+Which book(s) do you recommend to those who seek to learn and understand?

-How can the Otter community help ensure inclusive excellence?
+How can individuals in the Otter community help ensure inclusive excellence?